Section 3 Paralogs Regulation Along 29 Human Tissue

 variable stoichiometries.
 By defining stoichiometric variability for

-protein complexes as (1-R) and the paralog fraction (Paralogs.prop
+protein complexes as (1-R) and the paralog fraction (Paralogs.prop) in

 each complex The scatterplot highlights the existence of a positive